Ryuji-Yamakawa/sports/README.md

 # Description

-You can learn how to making page sride app with SpriteKit.
+You can learn how to create a page slide app with SpriteKit.

 ## Requirement
 macOS